 Complaints about the decisions, actions or conduct of the Superintendent, Assistant-Superintendent or Secretary-Treasurer of the School District, should be in writing and sent to the attention of the Superintendent, and a Complaint concerning the Superintendent may be sent to the attention of the Secretary Treasurer.
-Where the Superintendent or, as applicable, the Secretary-Treasurer, considers it appropriate to do so, he/she may submit such a Complaint to the resolution process outlined below, but omitting Step 2.
+Where the Superintendent or, as applicable, the Secretary-Treasurer, considers it appropriate to do so, he/she they may submit such a Complaint to the resolution process outlined below, but omitting Step 2.

-ADMINISTRATIVE PROCECURES TO BOARD POLICY 710 6240 RESOLUTION OF COMPLAINTS
+ADMINISTRATIVE PROCECURE TO BOARD POLICY 710 6240 RESOLUTION OF PARENT AND STUDENT COMPLAINTS